Mmasoud1/JiboMapping-2/Readme.md

 # Jibo Mapping Task.

+## Online Demo

-## Setup
+## Local Setup

 To have a local setup, follow these steps please:

-    -Navigate to the root directory of JiboMappingLast folder .
+    -Navigate to the root directory of JiboMapping-2 folder .

     -From the terminal or command line, execute the following command to start the HTTP server: